Nikita-Saxena391/Servd-AI-Recipe-platform/README.md

-# 🍳 Servd — AI Recipe Platform SaaS
+# 🍳 Servd — AI Recipe Platform

 Servd is a **full-stack AI-powered recipe platform** that helps users turn available ingredients into personalized recipes using generative AI.
 It combines modern web technologies, AI integration, and a scalable backend to deliver a seamless cooking experience.